SprocketTools/SprocketBot/SETUP_DEV_ENV.md

 ## Coding the bot

-Refer to [here](https://github.com/SprocketTools/SprocketBot/blob/main/CODING_INTRO.md) to get started.
+To add your own code to Sprocket Bot, refer to [this documentation](https://github.com/SprocketTools/SprocketBot/blob/main/CODING_INTRO.md) to get started.